albertpatterson/AI-Web-App/README.md

 1. Make the app your own, with custom style, layout, and information
 1. Make the app responsive (so that it works well on a phone)
 1. Show an alert whenever an interesting object is detected.

+## Notes

+- This can be done on [replit](https://replit.com/) with the following changes
+  - logging in is a bit cumbersome (need to manually visit challenge url)
+  - serve via `firebase serve -o 0.0.0.0`